Cheloti/mislandafrica/source/Service/Calculate_vegetationloss.rst

 To compute vegetation loss/gain on the service platform,

-1. On the services menu, select the 'VEGETATION GAIN/LOSS' option
+1. On the services menu, select the |veglossicon| option

 .. figure:: ../_static/Images/vegetation_gain_loss.png
     :width: 790